 \subsection{Acknowledgments}

-The authors are grateful to Wenyuan Yang for raising the question of how property (PH) behaves under central extensions and for giving many helpful suggestions on the first draft of this paper.
-B. Tao is supported by JST SPRING, Grant Number JPMJSP2110.
-R. Wan is supported by NSFC No.12471065 \& 12326601 and in part by Science and Technology Commission of Shanghai Municipality (No. 22DZ2229014).
+The authors are grateful to Wenyuan Yang for raising the question of how properties QT and PH behave under central extensions and for giving many helpful suggestions on the first draft of this paper.
+B. Tao was supported by JST SPRING, Grant Number JPMJSP2110.
+R. Wan was supported by NSFC No.12471065 \& 12326601 and in part by Science and Technology Commission of Shanghai Municipality (No. 22DZ2229014).